SandyN19/c2/README.md

 #### client

-The client can be ran with `pm2 'npx nw .' --name client`
+The client can be run with `pm2 'npx nw .' --name client`

 Giving the client a name makes it possible to stop the client with `pm2 stop client` and also to restart it with `pm2 restart client`.